Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

 “I don’t hate you [Israelis] because you’re Jewish”, he assured us, before adding forcefully (for just Israelis!?) “you ignorant duplicitous genocidal scumbags.”

-But why invest this much effort in highlighting Tadhg’s hate speech, you may wonder?
+Trust me, I didn’t do it for my health and certainly not for my sanity.
 He’s far from the only Irishman on X espousing a heartfelt desire to rid the planet of Jews.
-But Tadhg is unique for a few factors, one of which is that (to his credit) he’s not hiding behind a screen name.
+But Tadhg is unique for a few factors.
+One of which is that (to his credit) he’s not hiding behind a screen name.
 He’s in the open.
+And I believe in two things:

 “But it [the EU] said Ireland had still failed to implement provisions relating to “criminalising the public incitement to violence or hatred” or the “condoning, denial or gross trivialisation of international crimes and the Holocaust”.